At the moment my two favourite things are storytelling and simplicity.

 Having short stories and articles published gave me the confidence to finally have a go at writing my first book.

-Fast forward 15 years and I’ve now had nine books published by major publishing houses in the UK, France and Germany – including Random House, Hodder & Stoughton and Faber & Faber – with two more due out over the next two years.
+Fast forward 17 years and I’ve now had 23 books published by major publishing houses in the UK, France, Australia, US and Germany.

 I’ve also self-published three books.
 One of them, Dear Dylan, won a national book award, something that was beyond even my wildest dreams.